Working together for the Whitemouth River Watershed

 Jordan Becker, Whitemouth River Watershed (Photo by NCC)

 The Nature Conservancy of Canada (NCC) recently held a workshop in southeast Manitoba to discuss the future of the Whitemouth River Watershed Natural Area.
-Attendees included representatives from the community, federal, provincial and municipal governments, and conservation partners.
+Attendees included representatives from the community, federal, conservation partners and provincial and municipal governments.

-Attendees examined the threats to and strengths of the watershed, shared their perspectives and ideas and discussed potential strategies for moving forward.
+Attendees examined the threats to and strengths of the watershed.
+They shared their perspectives and ideas, and discussed potential strategies for moving forward.
 This information will inform NCC's conservation work in the area.

-Topics of discussion also included the Whitemouth River Watershed's wetlands, waterways, bogs and fens, which are home to the nationally and provincially threatened carmine shiner, rare plants like the bloodroot plant and threatened butterflies such as the mottled duskywing.
+Topics of discussion also included the Whitemouth River Watershed's wetlands, waterways, bogs and fens.
+These habitats are home to the nationally and provincially threatened carmine shiner.
+Rare plants like the bloodroot plant and threatened butterflies such as the mottled duskywing are also found here.

 A presentation by Jeff Long from Manitoba Sustainable Development's Wildlife and Fisheries Branch focused on new and emerging invasive species, such as rusty crayfish and zebra mussels.
 He also discussed the roles of conservation organizations, the government and the community in ensuring the health of the area's natural communities.

 Discussions also included the need for being respectful of the human heritage of the area, and its natural history.
 It was acknowledged that European settlers worked very hard to live on these lands.
 There is a local history and knowledge that needs to be taken into account when working towards a shared vision of healthy landscapes and the conservation of natural areas that are often responsible for attracting people to the area.

 NCC was grateful to all who attended and for the varied points of view provided.